When Multi-Task Learning Meets Partial Supervision: A Computer Vision Review: Partially Supervised Multi-Task Learning

 The methods introduced in \cref{sec:representation-learning} highlight how multi-task learning can be used with self-supervised auxiliary tasks to minimise the overall training cost and demand for data.
 This characteristic has motivated numerous works to leverage both semi-supervised learning and self-supervised learning.

 As explained in \cref{sec:task-grouping}, some tasks provide global understanding of scene geometry (\ie \textit{surface normals, depth prediction ...}) and when trained adequately, translate into low-level features tailored for dense prediction tasks.
 Therefore, there has been effort to investigate these tasks to improve an important CV task: \textit{Semantic Segmentation} (SS).
 For instance, \cite{urban-scene-understanding, dynamic-object-problem} use depth prediction as a proxy task for supervised urban scene understanding tasks such as car detection, road and semantic segmentation.
-Similarly, \cite{boostinc-semantic} uses both depth estimation and colorization as a pre-training strategy for semantic segmentation in autonomous driving.
-To expand upon the idea that self-supervised depth estimation (SDE) can be effective to reduce data dependency, \cite{three-ways} introduces three ways to leverage SDE to improve semantic segmentation in a semi-supervised learning paradigm.
+Similarly, \citet{boostinc-semantic} use both depth estimation and colorization as a pre-training strategy for semantic segmentation in autonomous driving.
+To expand upon the idea that self-supervised depth estimation (SDE) can be effective to reduce data dependency, \citet{three-ways} introduce three ways to leverage SDE to improve semantic segmentation in a semi-supervised learning paradigm.

 First, the authors suggest an active learning strategy based on depth prediction.
 Specifically, given a set of images of the same domain ${G}$, the authors aim to split it into two image subsets.
 On the one hand, ${G_{A}} \subset {G}$ will be used for pseudo-labeled annotations for SDE, whilst ${G_{U}} \subset {G}$ is the set of unlabelled images.
 To obtain these, the authors iteratively choose ${G_{A}}$ through diversity sampling.
 Precisely, diversity is obtained when the chosen images are most representative of the dataset distribution.
 In urban scene understanding, this could result in the most frequent types of buildings, cars, bicycles, etc being chosen.
-To achieve diversity, the authors first populate ${G_{A}}$ with a random image and iteratively select the farthest $L_2$ distance between two sets of features of both ${G_{A}}$ and ${G_{U}}$.
-The features correspond to the same layer $l$ of a pre-trained SDE network $f_{SDE}(\theta, I)$.
-Formally, the active learning procedure can be formulated as in \cref{eq:active-learning}:
+To achieve diversity, the authors first populate ${G_{A}}$ with a random image $I$ from an image set $\{I\}$ and iteratively select the farthest $L_2$ distance between two sets of features of both ${G_{A}}$ and ${G_{U}}$ as given a pre-trained network $f_{SDE}$:

+where the $f_{SDE}$ outputs the post-inference features based on the same set of input features $\theta$ and the respective annotated and unlabeled image sets $G_{A}$ and $G_{U}$.